Get £50 OFF your next prescription, just quote ’50off’ when you checkout!

 Find out more about how body fat stored around our organs is bad for us.

-But what can we do, if we are highly stressed, to help keep our weight loss on track and keep away from the bad habits we want to turn to?
+What can you do if you’re highly stressed, to help keep your weight loss on track and keep away from the bad habits?
+Here are our top 5 tips to manage stress without resorting to unhealthy habits.

 Not all comfort foods need to be high-calorie or carb-heavy.
-You can try things like salty popcorn, nuts or dark chocolate to see if it takes the urges away for comfort food and your negative mood.
+You can try things like popcorn, nuts or dark chocolate to see if it takes the urges away for comfort food and helps to improve a negative mood.

 You’ve probably heard us say it a million times, but keep hydrated.
 Your body can so often mistake thirst for hunger and cravings.
 So if you’re feeling the need for something sweet, try drinking a glass of water, waiting 15 minutes and then reassess how you feel.

-Read more about how water can help you lose more weight!
+Read more about how water can help with weight loss.

 Whether it’s a massage, reading, yoga or taking deep breaths, find what works for you to release a bit of your stress.
 Make sure you take time to incorporate these relieving tactics each week, even if just for 10 minutes, as they could make all the difference to your healthy lifestyle and weight loss diet.